peerdavid/social-neural-network/README.md

 of austrian guys are tagged with beer.
 Its funny but its not helpful for our network to learn, how a beer or a wine looks like.

 ## System
-The following image shows an overview of all differnt parts of the system:
+The following image shows an overview of all different parts of the system:

 ![System Overview](docs/system-overview.png)